County of Santa Barbara

 a) Approve and authorize the Chair to execute an Agreement for Services of Independent

-to execute amendments to the above agreement to purchase additional licenses as needed and
+Counsel, to execute amendments to the above agreement to purchase additional licenses as

 c) Authorize the County Fire Chief to execute the Agreement for Reimbursement of Software